Markets Are Going Nowhere In Europe

-It’s quiet early in the European trading session.England’s FTSE 100 is flat.
+Markets are mixed early in the European trading session.England’s FTSE is flat.

 Business Insider Emails & Alerts